 A fake (faux) phenomenon, usually picked up on by the news-media, using bogus or highly unusual anecdotes to construct a false 'trend'.

-the New York Times to Fox News
+Media outlets from the New York Times to Fox News absolutely

-investigative work, and they make for 'sexy' stories.
+work, and they make for 'sexy' stories.

-Common features of fauxnomenon stories include: Teens, sex, drugs, teens and sex, teens and drugs, teens and sex and drugs.
+Common features of fauxnomenon stories include: Teens, sex,

 These types of fauxnomenon stories are often called 'moral panic' stories.

-Mom: "Hey there honey, you haven't been going to
+Mom: "Hey there honey, you haven't been going to Rainbow Parties, have you?
+It'

-Rainbow Parties, have you?
-It's where girls all get different colors of lipstick, and then they blow every boy at the party until their penises look like rainbows!
-I know kids are doing it
+s where girls all get different colors of lipstick, and then they blow every boy at the

-these days because I saw it on Fox and CNN and Oprah, and I'm worried.
-They wouldn't put it on TV if it weren't true."
+like rainbows!
+I know kids are doing it these days because I saw it on Fox and CNN and Oprah, and I'm worried.
+They wouldn't put it on

 Daughter: "Mom, that's just a fauxnomenon!
 It's designed to play on your fear of teen sex and drum up ratings."